 A refugee is someone who has been granted status and permission to stay in the UK for a limited period (normally 5 years).
 Refugees have similar rights as UK citizens.
 All our families are refugees with 5 years Leave to Remain.
 After 5 years, families apply for Settled Status (Indefinite Leave to Remain).
 If they are granted Settled Status, they will be entitled to apply for citizenship 12 months later – if they can meet stringent English language requirements, pay a fee and pass the Life in the UK Test.

 The definition of an asylum seeker is someone who arrives in the UK and seeks sanctuary.
 Until they receive a decision as to whether or not they will be granted refugee status and temporary leave to remain, they are known as an asylum seeker.
-In the UK, this means they you are allocated asylum housing and an weekly cash support, with limited rights and access to services.
+In the UK, this means they you are allocated asylum housing and weekly cash support, with limited rights and access to services.
 Glasgow is the main asylum dispersal area in Scotland.

-United Kingdom Resettlement Programme (UKRS)
+United Kingdom Resettlement Scheme (UKRS)

 The United Nations High Commission for Refugees (UNHCR) identifies and submits potential cases for consideration and families are then screened and considered.
 Priority is given to those most vulnerable and at-risk including: